dwijesinghe/vimVestigate/README.md

 Because I can't resist a good pun ;)

 ## Notes
-* This plugin creates the file `~/.vim/vimvestigator` which is used to store the folder search results.
+* This plugin creates the file `~/vimvestigator` which is used to store the folder search results.
 The first time the `:VV` command is used, this file will be created.
+Don't worry if its deleted though, the plugin will just create a new one the next time it is run.
 * This plugin uses Python 2

 ## Contributing